 Beer on Wood

 Being nostalgic beings, brewers look at beer’s rich history as inspiration for their next beer or as a guidelines for their wildly imaginative brews.
-More and more brewers are reverting to traditional technology and are eagerly exploring the possible interactions between maturing beer, permeable wood, and microorganisms.
+More and more brewers are reverting to traditional technology and are eagerly exploring the possible interactions between beer, permeable wood, and microorganisms.
 The interplay between wood and beer is very complex.
 Today, we are investigating the two main effects of oak on beers; namely barrel-aging using bourbon barrels and barrel-fermenting with wine barrels.

 Wines have a more mellow flavor than spirits, so wine oak barrels allow the beer to shine.
-Wine is also low enough in alcohol that bugs such as Brettanomyces and Lactobacillus can survive within the staves.
-Although Brettanomyces growth is one of the reasons that winemakers have to retire their barrels after a period of time, brewers are able to use these barrels exclusively for sour and wild ales—which is, beers fermented with wild yeast and bacteria other than Saccharomyces, the “clean” brewer’s yeast.
+Wine is also low enough in alcohol that yeast and bacteria such as Brettanomyces and Lactobacillus can survive within the staves.
+Although Brettanomyces growth is one of the reasons that winemakers have to retire their barrels after a period of time, brewers are able to use these barrels for sour and wild ales—which is, beers fermented with wild yeast and bacteria other than Saccharomyces, the “clean” brewer’s yeast.

 Brewers would brew a base beer in stainless steel tanks first then transfer the beer it into the wine barrels.
 The yeast and bacteria dwelling on the walls of the staves will further ferment the beer, creating depth and flavor.
 These beers are most commonly described as refermented in the barrel or mixed fermented or wild ales.
 Additionally, brewers can add wort to a barrel or other wooden vessels and allow naturally present bacteria and yeast to ferment it, such as Belgium lambic producers.
 This beer would are described as a lambic-style or spontaneously fermented beer.

-All our beers under the sour and funky section are a result of mixed fermentation by wild yeast and bacteria in wooden barrels.
+All our beers under the sour and funky section are a result of fermentation by mixed culture of wild yeast and bacteria in wooden barrels.
 Such fermentation creates nuanced, vinous and balanced acidic beers.
 To beat the hot Hong Kong weather, we recommend the Cuvee Sofiee Rabarber by Brouwerij Alvinne.
 The a blond sour beer fermented with rhubarb in barrels, resulting in wine like characters of dry fruitiness and refreshing acidity.